raquentin/raquentin.github.io/content/posts/a-critique-of-java-as-a-basis-for-undergraduate-computer-science-curricula.md

 ---
-title: The disservice of java-based computer science curricula
+title: A critique of Java as a basis for undergraduate computer science curricula
 date: 05-08-2024
 draft: true
 tags:
-  - cs
   - pl
+  - uni
 ---

 Java hate [transcends decades](https://www.joelonsoftware.com/2005/12/29/the-perils-of-javaschools-2/).
 I actually enjoy object-oriented programming on occasion.
 The problem is never knowing functions outside of association with a data type.